-The mighty water drop that takes place at one of the widest points of Zambezi River on the border of Zambia and Zimbabwe.
-Spanning over more than a mile, water plunges in to a maximum depth of 108m (355 ft) with mean flow of 935 cubic metres (33,000 cubic feet) per second on its wildest day.
+The mighty water drop takes place at one of the widest points of Zambezi River on the border of Zambia and Zimbabwe.
+Spanning over more than a mile, the water plunges into a maximum depth of 108m (355 ft) with mean flow of 935 cubic metres (33,000 cubic feet) per second on its wildest day.

-The region surrounding the waterfall has evident of stone artifacts and Oldowan tools from early stony age period.
+The region surrounding the waterfall has evidence of stone artifacts and Oldowan tools from the early stone age period.
 Early Iron age artifacts were also excavated along the river near the region.
 The southern Tonga people known as the Batoka/Tokalea called the falls Shungu na mutitima.
 The Matabele, later arrivals, named them aManz’ aThunqayo, and the Batswana and Makololo (whose language is used by the Lozi people) call them Mosi-o-Tunya.
 All these names mean essentially “the smoke that thunders”.

-The two islands, Boaruka Island near western bank and Livingstone Island near the middle on the crest of the falls divide the curtain even at full flood.
-During the less flood, numerous islands rise forming several parallel streams of water.
+The two islands, Boaruka Island near the western bank and Livingstone Island near the middle on the crest of the falls divide the curtain even at full flood.
+During the less flood, numerous islands rise to form several parallel streams of water.

 Other than the view from Devil’s pool by guided tours, the river near the waterfall offers bungee jump, boating and Kayaking.

-There are two national parks nearby Mosi-oa-Tunya National Park and Victoria Falls National Park and are home to several animals like elephant, Cape buffalo, giraffe, Grant’s zebra, and a variety of antelope while Vervet monkeys and baboons are common found.
-The river above the falls contains large populations of hippopotamus and crocodile.
+There are two national parks nearby Mosi-oa-Tunya National Park and Victoria Falls National Park and are home to several animals like elephants, Cape buffalo, giraffe, Grant’s zebra, and a variety of antelope while Vervet monkeys and baboons are commonly found.
+The river above the falls contains large populations of hippopotamus and crocodiles.
 Lions, African leopards and South African cheetahs are also occasionally seen.

 Best time to visit

-The best time to witness the mighty roar of the waterfall is from the months February to May.
-The waterfall receives huge flood resulting in water spray and smoke rising upto 400 meters.
-Amidst the huge roar the visibility from nearby the fall is very less during the peak water flood.
-However, a chopper ride offered by the tours over the waterfall offers one of the gorgeous views rivalling the natural wonders of the world.
+The best time to witness the mighty roar of the waterfall is from the months of February to May.
+The waterfall receives huge floods resulting in a water spray and smoke rising up to 400 meters.
+Amidst the huge roar, the visibility from nearby the fall is very less during the peak water flood.
+However, a chopper ride offered by the tours over the waterfall offers one of the gorgeous views rivaling the natural wonders of the world.
 When the flood is relatively low from June to October, a much clearer view with several parallel streams of water plummeting the depth is seen.

 Literally known as the smoke that roars in Lozi, the Victoria Falls is one of the natural wonders of the world and offers a grandeur view in all its mighty and glory.